Phoebe and Her Unicorn by Dana Simpson for August 17, 2021

 2. Narbicon

-dvandom about 3 years ago
+dvandom over 3 years ago

 What’s that bit?
 If it was invented before you were born, it’s just a part of the natural order; if it was invented while you were a kid it’s new and exciting, and if it was invented after you grew up it’s the tool of the devil?